wizardsWeb/Insta-Clone-HTML/README.md

-# This is my instagram webpage developed using HTML and CSS bassics
+# This is my instagram webpage developed using HTML and CSS basics